 - Academic Counseling Services: ACS gives undergraduate students an opportunity to meet with an academic advisor in order to address challenges they face and to use strategies and campus resources wisely to achieve their educational goals and succeed in their undergraduate career.

 - USC American Language Institute: ALI offers English language courses and other (often free!) resources for non-native English speaking students who want to improve their academic and professional English writing and oral skills.

-- USC Student Counseling Services: Student Counseling Services provide quality treatment to cater to the needs of individual students by giving short-term therapy to address mental health issues that can arise at the university level.
+- USC Counseling and Mental Health: Student Counseling Services provide quality treatment to cater to the needs of individual students by giving short-term therapy to address mental health issues that can arise at the university level.

 - Disability Services and Programs: DSP offers their services and support to students who may have a tough time navigating academics because of their disabilities by providing accommodations and helping their students strive for self-advocacy.

 - Dornsife Math Center: For students who are struggling with math, the Dornsife Math Center provides a space where they can receive help with homework and have access to one-on-one assistance with studying for certain math classes from graduate students and assistants.

 - Dornsife Supplemental Instruction: This service is offered for students who need extra help with lecture material, homework, and exam preparation.
 The SI sessions are led by undergrad students who have already passed the courses and have personal connections to the material and are able to help their peers in an effective manner.

 - Dornsife Writing Center: Undergraduate students can have one-on-one and/or small group workshops in order to improve their writing.
 They work with graduate students on how to better their papers and their writing styles to create well-written papers.

 - The Language Center: This space allows for non-English speakers and English speakers to learn from one another’s cultures and their respective languages, and further assists individuals whose coursework deals with international affairs and global development.